In this article:

 Medium Risk: Babies with a gestational age of 38 weeks or more who happen to have certain associated risk factors as well are at medium risk of developing neonatal jaundice.

 Highest Risk: Babies with a gestational age of less than 38 weeks (between 35-37 weeks) and some associated risks factors as well are most likely to develop neonatal jaundice.

 Phototherapy is broadly divided into:

-- The jaundiced baby is stripped down to his nappy and placed under a halogen or fluorescent lamp with his eyes covered by a protective gear.
+- Conventional phototherapy: The jaundiced baby is stripped down to his diaper and placed under a halogen or fluorescent lamp with his eyes covered by a protective gear.

-- The jaundiced baby is laid in a warm incubator under blue fluorescent lights, wearing only his nappies and eye protection.
+The jaundiced baby is laid in a warm incubator under blue fluorescent lights, wearing only his diaper and eye protection.

 The doctor may wrap the baby in a biliblanket, which is a portable pad with fiber-optic fibers running through it.
 Placing the baby in this device exposes his skin to direct light.